Berber traditional religion: Libyan-Egyptian beliefs

 Those Libu did not eat the flesh of swine, because it was associated with Set, while they did not eat the cattle's flesh, because it was associated with Isis.

 The most remarkable common god of the Berbers and the Egyptians was Amun and Amunet.
 These deities are hard to attribute to only one pantheon, they were two of the greatest ancient Berber deities.
 They were honored by the Ancient Greeks in Cyrenaica, and was united with the Phoenician god Baal and goddess Anat due to Libyan influence.
 Early depictions of rams and ewes (related possibly to an early form of the cult of these deities) across North Africa have been dated to between 9600 BCE and 7500 BCE.

 The most famous temple of Amun and Amunet in Ancient Libya was the augural temple at Siwa Oasis in Egypt, an oasis still inhabited by Berbers.

 The Egyptians considered some Egyptian deities to have had a Libyan origin, such as Neith who has been considered by Egyptians to have emigrated from Libya to establish her temple at Sais in the Nile Delta.

-Some people also believe links between the way Egyptians depicted certain deities and the way they depicted Libyan people exist, such is the case for Ament.
+Some people also believe links between the way Egyptians depicted certain deities and the way they depicted Libyan people exist, such is the case for Amunet.

 Osiris was also among the Egyptian deities who were venerated in Libya and Dr. E. A. Wallis Budge believed that Osiris was originally a Libyan god, saying of him that "Everything which the texts of all periods recorded concerning him goes to show that he was an indigenous god of Northern Africa (modern day Libya), and that his home and origin were possibly Libyan."